rust-lang/rust/src/doc/rustc/src/instrument-coverage.md

 ## Compiling with coverage enabled

-Set the `-Z instrument-coverage` compiler flag in order to enable LLVM source-based code coverage profiling.
+Set the `-C instrument-coverage` compiler flag in order to enable LLVM source-based code coverage profiling.

 The default option generates coverage for all functions, including unused (never called) functions and generics.
 The compiler flag supports an optional value to tailor this behavior.
-(See [`-Z instrument-coverage=<options>`](#-z-instrument-coverageoptions), below.)
+(See [`-C instrument-coverage=<options>`](#-c-instrument-coverageoptions), below.)

 With `cargo`, you can instrument your program binary _and_ dependencies at the same time.